 If you have any questions, comments, complaints or suggestions in relation to this notice, or any other concerns about the way in which we process information about you, please contact our service team on +44 (0)1273 323 563.
 Alternatively you can email or write to our Data Protection Officer or Privacy Team at email@example.com or Bupa Global, Victory House, Trafalgar Place, Brighton BN1 4FY, United Kingdom.

-You also have a right to make a complaint to your local privacy supervisory ity.
-For details of the privacy supervisory ity where each Bupa Global company is located, click here.
+You also have a right to make a complaint to them or to your local privacy supervisory ity

 The details of your local supervisory ity can be found here.